hhman24/coloring-puzzle/README.md

 # COLORING PUZZLE
 Build a coloring puzzle solver by using the first order logic to CNF

+## 👨‍👦‍👦 Member
+- Hoang Huu Minh An - 20127102
+- Nguyen Vo Minh Tri - 20127364
+- Pham Minh Xuan - 20127395

 ## Problem